 Fun Fact: There is more Monopoly money printed in a year, than real money printed throughout the world.
 The amount of money in a Monopoly game is $15,140.

 Use Everyday Life for Teaching Opportunities – As we stated above, use your trips to the store to talk about money.
 When you pay the bill, let them watch you.
 If you use cash, let them help you count it out.
 If you use a check, credit card or debit card, explain how these payment methods work as well.

 Shameless Plug: When the time comes for your child to open a checking account or credit card, consider Avadian.
 Our Choice Checking account features special benefits that allow your child to customize the account to suit their growing needs.
 It comes with our debit card, which opens the door for them to apply for our Centsible Savings Program.
 It’s a savings program that automatically rounds up your debit card purchase to the nearest whole dollar amount.
 The extra change then goes to a special savings account that not only earns interest but also offers a match.
 And for their first credit card, the choice is easy.
-Our VISA® Platinum credit cards feature great low rates and depending on the one you choose offer a cashback rebate or rewards points.
+Our VISA® credit cards feature great low rates and features to suit their financial needs.
 It’s the card designed to carry them throughout their life.
 Plus, ask us about our Student Visa program!

 Let Your Child Figure Out the Tip – When you dine out, teach your child how to tip.
 An easy way to calculate a 15% tip is to start with 10% of the bill and then add half of that figure to determine the correct amount.
 Another trick is doubling the tax.